1.1 Product Feed Introduction

 +

-GTIN [gtin] Global Trade Item Number (GTIN), also known as an EAN or UPC, that uniquely identifies a size variant of a garment in a globally standard way.
+gtin The Global Trade Item Number (GTIN), also known as the EAN or UPC, that uniquely identifies a size variant of a garment in a globally standard way.

 3234567890126